afan104/571_course/README.md

 # Techniques
 ## 571a: Dr. Henry Scharf
-SLR, MLR, GLM, confidence intervals (new/existing obs), confidence bands (Working-Hotelling procedure) for SLR/MLR, (LINE) assumptions, remedial measures to (LINE) violations, bootstrapping for nonnormality, nonlinear transformations on predictors/response (poly(), boxcox(), log()), interactions terms, regularization with LASSO/Ridge using glmnet, family-wise inference, Full v.
-Reduced models, logistic regression, ggplot (plotting all of the above in session 13), splines, missing data (mice package)
+SLR, MLR, GLM, Logistic Regression, confidence intervals (new/existing obs), confidence bands/surfaces (Working-Hotelling procedure), (LINE) assumptions, remedial measures to (LINE) violations, bootstrapping boot() for nonnormality, nonlinear transformations on predictors/response poly(), boxcox(), log(); interactions terms, multicollinearity with corrplot() and vif(), regularization with LASSO/Ridge with glmnet, family-wise inference, ANOVA for full/reduced models, base R/ggplot for 2+ predictors, splines, missing data (mice package)

 ### Session 1: Overview of techniques (most are used)
 In this session, we will take a look at the relationship between two variables heat severity and percent elderly in a simple single-variable relationship.
 With this simple linear regression model, we will look at new predictions and confidence intervals for these predictions.
 In addition, confidence bands for regression lines and confidence intervals for the estimated coefficients b0 and b1.